Commemorative sculpture is set to take centre stage in Dishforth

 The sculpture includes carved maple leaves, in memory of the Canadian airmen based at Dishforth who lost their lives during the war.

-It also features a poem written by Yorkshire Poet Laureate Olivia Mulligan, who ran poetry workshops at Dishforth Village Primary and Dishforth Airfield Primary schools so she could incorporate the children’s ideas into her finished piece.
+It also features a poem written by BBC Radio York's poet laureate Olivia Mulligan, who ran poetry workshops at Dishforth Village Primary and Dishforth Airfield Primary schools so she could incorporate the children’s ideas into her finished piece.

 Sculptor Steve, from Sheffield, said: “There is a lot of change happening to the built environment in Dishforth, so this project is an opportunity to acknowledge the past and mark a positive change for the future.